joeyulivecn/joeyulivecn.github.io/devops/setup_zabbix_on_centos_7.md

 > systemctl enable zabbix-server

 ### PHP configuration for Zabbix frontend
 #### Apache configuration file for Zabbix frontend is located in /etc/httpd/conf.d/zabbix.conf.
 Some PHP settings are already configured.
-But it's necessary to #### uncomment the “date.timezone�setting and set the right timezone for you.
+But it's necessary to #### uncomment the “date.timezone” setting and set the right timezone for you.

 ```markdown
 php_value max_execution_time 300